Madhubala: Health deterioration and final years

 Soon after their marriage in 1960, Madhubala and Kishore Kumar traveled to London along with her doctor Rustom Jal Vakil, combining their honeymoon with the specialised treatment of Madhubala's heart disease, which was aggravating rapidly.
 In London, doctors refused to operate on her, fearing complications, and instead advised Madhubala to avoid any kind of stress and anxiety.
 She was dissuaded from having any children and given a life expectancy of two years.

 Madhubala and Kishore subsequently returned to Bombay and she shifted to Kishore's home in Bandra.
-Her health conditions continued declining and she now frequently quarrelled with her husband.
+Her health continued declining and she now frequently quarrelled with her husband.
 Ashok Kumar (Kishore's elder brother) recalled that her sickness turned her into a "bad-tempered" person and she spent most of her time in her father's house.
 To escape the bitterness of her in-laws due to religious differences, Madhubala later moved into Kishore's newly bought flat at Quarter Deck in Bandra.
-However, Kishore stayed in the flat only for a short period and then left her alone with a nurse and a driver.
+However, Kishore stayed in the flat only for a short period and then left her with a nurse and a driver.
 Although he was bearing all her medical expenses, Madhubala felt abandoned and returned to her own house in less than two months of her marriage.
 For the rest of her life, he visited her occasionally, which Madhubala's sister Madhur Bhushan thought was possibly to "detach himself from her so that the final separation wouldn't hurt."

 In late June 1966, Madhubala seemed to have partly recovered and decided to return to film again with J. K. Nanda's Chalaak, opposite Raj Kapoor, which was unfinished since she left the industry.
 Her comeback was welcomed by the media, but Madhubala immediately fainted as the shoot began; the film was thus never completed.
 She was subsequently hospitalized in the Breach Candy Hospital, where she met her former boyfriend Dilip Kumar and returned home after being discharged.
-To alleviate her insomnia, Madhubala used hypnotic on Ashok's suggestion, but it further exacerbated her problems.
+To alleviate her insomnia, Madhubala used hypnotics on Ashok's suggestion, but it further exacerbated her problems.

 Madhubala spent her final years bedridden and lost a lot of weight.
 Her particular fascination was Urdu poetry and she regularly watched her films (particularly Mughal-e-Azam) on a home projector.
 She grew very reclusive, meeting only Geeta Dutt and Waheeda Rehman from the film industry in those days.
 She had to undergo exchange transfusion almost every week.
-Her body began producing excess blood that would spill out of her nose and mouth; Vakil had to thus extract the blood to prevent complications, and an oxygen cylinder had to kept by her side as she often suffered from hypoxia.
+Her body began producing excess blood that would spill out of her nose and mouth; Vakil had to thus extract the blood to prevent complications, and an oxygen cylinder had to be kept by her side as she often suffered from hypoxia.
 After the Chalaak incident, Madhubala turned her attention to film direction and began preparing for her directorial debut, titled Farz aur Ishq, in February 1969.